Glenelg East

 Background

-Environmental consultants Fyfe Pty Ltd were engaged by the EPA in 2014 to investigate soil vapour and the level of TCE in the air within the assessment area.
-Their latest report to the EPA on 8 April 2016, predicted all of the 420 properties in the assessment area were at the 'safe’ level within the indoor air level response range for TCE.
-Of the 420 properties in the Glenelg East assessment area, there were 45 with very low predicted concentrations of less than 2 µg/m3 of TCE and the remainder of homes had predicted concentrations for indoor, lower than detection.
+Work undertaken on behalf of the EPA in late 2015 and reported in early 2016, predicted all the 420 properties in the expanded assessment area were at the 'safe’ level within the indoor air level response range for TCE.
+Of the 420 properties in the Glenelg East assessment area, there were 45 with very low predicted concentrations of less than 2 micrograms per cubic metre (µg/m3) of TCE and the remainder of homes had predicted concentrations for indoor, lower than detection, i.e. safe.

 In November 2017, monitoring of soil vapour bores for seasonal variation was undertaken together with delineation of the groundwater plume for the purpose of establishing a groundwater prohibition area.